Tui Ātua Tupua Tamasese Efi: Publications

 Tupua wrote three books, and articles in scholarly journals and publications.

 Honours

-In July 2008 while attending the coronation of George Tupou V of Tonga he was made a Knight Grand Cross with Collar of the Order of the Crown of Tonga.
+In July 2008, he was made a Knight Grand Cross with Collar of the Order of the Crown of Tonga, while in Tonga for the coronation of King George Tupou V.

 He was awarded the Order of Merit of Samoa in the 2023 Samoa Honours and Awards.

 Personal life

 Tupua is married to Masiofo Filifilia Imo, who is also known as Masiofo Filifilia Tamasese.